Skip to main content

 Dear [Hiring Manager Name],

-Clinical laboratories evolve, but fundamentals remain: traceability, calibration, and disciplined documentation.
-My career at [Institution Name] has centered on strengthening these pillars.
+Clinical laboratories evolve, but the fundamentals remain: traceability, calibration, and disciplined documentation.
+Throughout my career at [Institution Name], I have focused on strengthening these pillars.

 I have overseen quality assurance protocols for chemistry, microbiology, and hematology departments, ensuring compliance with CAP and CLIA standards.
-When error variance increased in one testing phase, I initiated a root-cause analysis that identified equipment recalibration gaps — correcting them reduced repeat testing by 22%.
+When error variance increased during a testing phase, I led a root-cause analysis that revealed equipment recalibration gaps.
+Addressing these issues reduced repeat testing by 22%.

-If your laboratory requires a senior technician who balances operational oversight with bench expertise, I am ready to contribute.
+If your laboratory needs a senior technician who balances operational oversight with hands-on expertise, I am ready to contribute.

-I would appreciate the opportunity to discuss your current technical priorities in greater detail.
+I would appreciate the chance to discuss your current technical priorities in more detail.

 Sincerely,